7525

 You can build anything with Lego bricks.
 From the simplest figures to the most ambitious projects; over the years this Danish toy has been part of everyone's childhood and has covered a wide range of themes.
 Entire cities, racing cars, life-size human figures, a faithful replica of the Titanic, a cherry tree and even part of a Terna electricity substation have been built with Lego.

-The model was assembled by Giuseppe Pelliccione, who works in the Technology and Plant Development (RIT) department of the national transmission grid operator.
+The model was assembled by Giuseppe Pelliccione, who works in the High Voltage Equipment (Engineering and Project Execution) department of the national transmission grid operator.
 Electrical engineer Giuseppe is familiar with electricity substation technology and components through his job, so he had no problem replicating them in a model made with the iconic bricks: a fun but effective way to give a “bite-size” explanation of how a substation works in the real world.

 7601